single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-preact.md

 - `preact`: (required) The main Preact object, which is generally either exposed onto the window or is available via `require('preact')` or `import preact from 'preact'`.
 - `rootComponent`: (required) The top level preact component which will be rendered
-- `domElementGetter`: (optional) A function that takes in no arguments and returns a DOMElement.
+- `domElementGetter`: (optional) A function that is given the single-spa props and returns a DOMElement.
 This dom element is where the Preact application will be bootstrapped, mounted, and unmounted.
 If omitted, a div will be created and appended to the body.